Define your terms

 The process of education and spiritual development that takes place during the early months of joining a religious community.
 Those entering the diocesan priesthood are involved in formation while they study at a seminary.

-Missionary communities focus their lives on spreading the gospel to other countries or areas of their own country in need of evangelization.
-These communities serve in many different places in a variety of ministries, like preaching, teaching, service, and other forms of witness among the people with whom they live.
+Missionary communities focus on promoting the gospel and Good News for the poor in other countries or areas of their own country where the church is not yet present in a robust form.
+Missionaries serve in many different places in ministries such as preaching, teaching, advocacy, social services, and other forms of witness.

 Monastic communities fall somewhere between apostolic and cloistered.
 Monastic men and women place a high value on prayer and living in community life, but many are also engaged in active ministries.
 Monasticism centers on community life, work, and common and individual prayer.